Reno–Tahoe International Airport: Expansion

 In 1996, the baggage claim and ticketing area were updated with technology and decor.
 In 2008, the airport began a $70 million project that enhanced the baggage screening equipment and remodeled the ticketing area with a modern Tahoe theme; the project was entirely completed in 2010.
 In March 2013, a $24 million expansion of the airport was completed and focused on a new centralized TSA Security Checkpoint on the ground level, and above it, a shopping and dining promenade called "High Mountain Marketplace".
 Windows in the dining areas allow views of the mountains and runways.
 Future projects may include updates to the concourses.

 International service

 In February 2014, the airport announced that Volaris planned to start operating non-stop service flights to Guadalajara, Mexico sometime in 2015.
 Since the DOT approved the route, it is Reno's first international non-stop service since 1999.
 On October 7, 2014, the DOT and the airport announced that Volaris would start a twice weekly flight to Guadalajara, Mexico from Reno on December 16, 2014.

 In November 2014, Thomas Cook Airlines announced that it planned to introduce twice weekly, non-stop flights from London–Gatwick to Reno starting in December 2015.
 It would have been the first transatlantic route from Reno Airport.
 However, Thomas Cook Airlines canceled these plans in May 2015 stating insufficient border control capacities at the airport to handle their Airbus A330.
 Finally, in September 2019, Thomas Cook went into compulsory liquidation.

+Future expansion and More RNO project

+In April 2022, the Reno−Tahoe Airport Authority announced the More RNO project, with plans to modernize the airport.
+The estimated cost of the project is $1 billion, and it is expected to be completed in 2028.
+The project includes the ticketing hall expansion, which was completed in April 2024 with a cost of $35 million.
+The new ticketing hall includes self-check-in kiosks and new processes to increase efficiency.
+Additionally, there will be improved ground transportation and a concourse development.

+In early August 2025, construction began on the Central Utility Plant and the Police and Airport Authority Headquarters.